Founder / Director

-Diana has spoken to various schools in Gauteng, at primary school and high school level in Johannesburg South Africa during 2018 e continues to provide social media educational talks to learners, parents and teachers across South Africa.
+Diana has spoken to various schools in Gauteng, at primary school and high school level in Johannesburg, South Africa during 2018 and she continues to provide social media educational talks to learners, parents and teachers across South Africa.

 Diana also worked with Google SA & the Western Cape Department of Education by providing input into the online safety curriculum rolled out in October 2019 in Life Orientation Subjects in Western Cape Schools.

 Diana was invited to speak at the South African Internet Governance Forum on human rights online, cyber security, safety & digital rights of persons on the internet.